Site Article Synopses and Relevance

 Thornhill article about the electrical parturition or fission model of

-Relevance: This is a much better model than the accretion
+Relevance: This article posits a much better model than the accretion

 Synopsis: More on the electrical